 Business line of credit: A business line of credit is similar to personal lines of credit, such as credit cards or home equity lines of credit.
 You have access to a specific amount of financing—say, $50,000—but you don’t make payments or incur any interest until you tap into the funds.

 Lines of credit can be secured or unsecured business loans (typically by inventory or receivables).
 They are often referred to as “revolving,” which means you can tap into them again and again.
 For instance, if you have a $50,000 line of credit and take out $25,000, you still have access to the remaining $25,000.
-If you pay that $25,000 back down to $0, you still have access to the entire $50,000 without reapplying.
+If you make payments on that $25,000 until it is back down to $0, you still have access to the entire $50,000 without reapplying.
+It’s very similar to carrying a credit card with a certain limit.
+Once it is paid down, you can charge more items on your credit card.

 A line of credit typically has a lower interest rate and closing costs than a loan of comparable size.
 However, if you’re late with a payment or go over your borrowing limit, your interest rate may increase substantially—unlike a term loan, where the interest rate stays the same for the life of the loan.

-You can select term loans with different repayment periods and with fixed or variable interest rates.
-However, you must begin repaying the loan immediately (even if you don’t use the money right away).
+You can select term loans with different repayment periods and with a fixed rate or variable interest rates.
+However, the borrower must begin repaying the loan immediately (even if you don’t use the money right away).
 Closing costs and interest rates for term loans are typically higher than those on a business line of credit.
-And, unlike a revolving line of credit, once you use up all the loan funds, you’ll need to reapply for a new loan.
+And, unlike a revolving line of credit, once you use up all the loan funds, you’ll need to reapply for a new loan in whatever lump sum amount your business needs at that time.

 Now that you understand how these financing options work, when should you choose a business line of credit as opposed to a term loan?

 Term loan: Term loans are the kind of business loans work best for long-term investments.
-For instance, if you’re buying capital equipment or other fixed assets that will take several years to pay off, buying a business or doing construction, obtaining a term loan is your best bet.
+For instance, if you’re buying capital equipment or other fixed assets that will take several years to pay off, buying a business or doing construction, borrowing a lump sum of cash through a term loan is your best bet.

-In addition, term loans are typically used for a specific purpose: In order to get the loan, you’ll need to show exactly what you plan to use the money for and how that will help your business increase sales and profits.
-If your financial projections convince lenders that these changes will increase your sales and profits, the lender will feel confident that your business will be able to pay off the loan.
+In addition, term loans are typically used for a specific purpose: Much like a personal loan, in order to get the loan, you’ll need to show exactly why you need to borrow the money (what you plan to use the money for and how that will help your business increase sales and profits).
+If your financial projections convince lenders that these changes will increase your sales and profits, the lender will feel confident that your business will be able to make the repayment.

 Here are some situations where you might use a term loan: